openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 To perform a Session Fixation attack, an attacker would start the process using a Verifier executed on a device under his control, capture the Authorization Request and relay it to the device of a victim.
 The attacker would then periodically try to conclude the process in his Verifier, which would cause the Verifier on his device to try to fetch and verify the Authorization Response.

-Such an attack is impossible against flows implemented with the Response Mode `fragment` as the Wallet will always send the VP Token to the Redirect Endpoint on the same device where it resides.
+Such an attack is impossible against flows implemented with the Response Mode `fragment` as the Wallet will always send the VP Token to the redirect endpoint on the same device where it resides.
 This means an attacker could extract a valid Authorization Request from a Verifier on his device and trick a Victim into performing the same Authorization Request on her device.
 But there is technically no way for an attacker to get hold of the resulting VP Token.

 However, the Response Mode `direct_post` is susceptible to such an attack as the result is sent from the Wallet out-of-band to the Verifier's Response Endpoint.

-This kind of attack can be detected if the Response Mode `direct_post` is used in conjunction with the Redirect URI, which causes the Wallet to redirect the flow to the Verifier's frontend at the device where the transaction was concluded.
-The Verifier's Response Endpoint MUST include a fresh secret (Response Code) into the Redirect URI returned to the Wallet and the Verifier's Response Endpoint MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.
+This kind of attack can be detected if the Response Mode `direct_post` is used in conjunction with the redirect URI, which causes the Wallet to redirect the flow to the Verifier's frontend at the device where the transaction was concluded.
+The Verifier's Response Endpoint MUST include a fresh secret (Response Code) into the redirect URI returned to the Wallet and the Verifier's Response Endpoint MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.
 That stops session fixation attacks as long as the attacker is unable to get access to the Response Code.

 See (#implementation_considerations_direct_post) for more implementation considerations.